Rules of the Game (Indoor Handball)

 This new version of the Guidelines and Interpretations valid as of 1 July 2019 has been prepared by the IHF PRC in collaboration with the IHF rules experts to clarify the correct decisions on certain situations.

 Regulations on Protective Equipment & Accessories

 These regulations provide additional explanations to the IHF Rules of the Game and include a comprehensive list of protective equipment and accessories that athletes are or are not allowed to use in official IHF indoor handball matches.

 Rules of the Game (Beach Handball)

-These Rules of the Game are effective as of 8 July 2014.
+The provisions related to the uniform for female athletes will come into force on 1 January 2022.
 Please also note the appendices Referee Hand Signals, Clarifications to the Rules of the Game, Substitution Area Regulations, Athlete Uniform Regulations, and Sand Quality and Lighting Regulations.

 Rules of the Game (Wheelchair Handball Six-a-Side)